Students 4 Best Evidence: "A network for students' interest in evidence-based health care."

 Examples:

 Robinson, K. A., Brunnhuber, K., Ciliska, D., Juhl, C. B., Christensen, R., & Lund, H. (2021).
-Evidence-Based Research Series-Paper 1: What Evidence-Based Research is and why is it important?
+Evidence-Based Research Series-Paper 1: What Evidence-Based Research is and why it is important?
 Journal of Clinical Epidemiology, 129, 151–157. https://doi.org/10.1016/j.jclinepi.2020.07.020

-Below is an edited version of the "Evidence Level & Quality Guide" of evidence-based medicine hierarchy from the Johns Hopkins Nursing Evidence Based Practice Model:
+Below is an edited version of the "Evidence Level & Quality Guide" of evidence-based medicine hierarchy from the Johns Hopkins Nursing Evidence-Based Practice Model:

 Level I | Experimental studies, systematic reviews of randomized controlled trials |